almostearthling/copyjob/README.md

-A special mention is due for `remove_others_matching`: when set to `true`, the files that match the job *RE* specifications and do not exist in the source directories are *permanently removed* on the destination directory.
+A special mention is due for `remove_others_matching`: when set to `true`, the files that match the job *RE* specifications and do not exist in the source directories are *removed* on the destination directory.
 This still yields when copy operations from the source to the destination do not succeed for any reason.
 The rationale behind this choice is, that an user that turns that particular parameter on would probably want to clean up the folders at the destination from unnecessary files, even when there are versions of the source documents (for example newer) that cause the copy operation to fail.